-The Accreditation Committee’s role is to advise the Law Society’s Council on the rules and regulations that govern the granting of accreditation by the Law Society.
-In a secondary role, the Committee acts in an advisory capacity for family law accreditation, a specialist practice in which Law Society members can be accredited.
+The Accreditation Committee advises the Law Society’s Council on the rules and regulations that govern the granting of accreditation by the Law Society.
+In a secondary capacity the Committee acts as the advisory board for family law accreditation.

 For more information about this committee please email email@example.com.